docker/labs/dockercon-us/docker-cloud/README.md

 Continue with the lab as soon as you have completed the prerequisites.

 ### Git installed
-If you are using your own laptop for you *management host*, you'll need to make sure you have `git` installed (it's already installed if you are using `Second v.1.11 node`).

 Visit <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">the git website</a> for information how how to install `git`